Methika1234/5COSC022C.2-CSA-CW-UoW-w2120276/README.md

 }
 ```

-This falls into the 422 category.
-The URL `/sensors` exists — the sensors collection is right there — so 404 would be misleading.
-The JSON is perfectly valid with all the right fields and types, so 400 does not fit either.
-The problem is that `roomId` references a room that does not exist.
-The request makes sense syntactically but fails a domain constraint.
+This is a 422 situation.
+The URL `/sensors` exists, so 404 is wrong.
+The JSON is valid with all the right fields, so 400 does not fit.
+The issue is that `roomId` points to a room that was never created — the syntax is fine but a business rule fails.

-In the code, `SensorService.registerSensor` throws `LinkedResourceNotFoundException` when the room lookup fails, and `InvalidReferenceMapper` turns that into a 422 with a JSON `ErrorMessage` body.
-This tells the client three things: the request was understood, resending it will not help, and the fix is to either create that room first or use a correct `roomId`.
-A 404 would make the client think the `/sensors` endpoint is gone.
-A 400 would make them look for a typo or missing field that is not there.
-422 communicates the actual problem.
+In the code, `SensorService.registerSensor` throws `LinkedResourceNotFoundException` when `roomRepo.findById` returns nothing, and `InvalidReferenceMapper` maps it to 422 with a JSON `ErrorMessage`.
+The client knows: your request was understood, sending it again will not help, either create that room first or fix the `roomId`.
+If I returned 404, the client would think `/sensors` is gone.
+If I returned 400, they would look for a syntax error that is not there.

-### Question 9 — Cybersecurity risks of leaked stack traces
+#### 5.2 — The Global Safety Net (500)

 **Question.** From a cybersecurity standpoint, explain the risks associated with exposing internal Java stack traces to external API consumers.
 What specific information could an attacker gather from such a trace?

-A raw stack trace gives an attacker a lot of useful information for free.
-There are four main things they can extract:
+If a stack trace leaks to the client, an attacker gets free information about the system.
+There are four things they can pull from it:

-**Package structure and internal paths.** A stack frame like `com.mycompany.new_cw.service.RoomService.decommissionRoom` immediately reveals the root package, the three-layer architecture (`resource`, `service`, `repository`), and the exact line that failed.
-The attacker now has a map of the codebase without needing to decompile anything.
+**Package structure.** A frame like `com.mycompany.new_cw.service.RoomService.decommissionRoom` shows the root package, the three-layer layout (`resource`, `service`, `repository`), and the exact line that failed.
+They now know how the code is organized without decompiling anything.

-**Library names and versions.** Stack traces include frames from third-party code — things like `org.glassfish.jersey.server.ServerRuntime$1.run` or `com.fasterxml.jackson.databind.ObjectMapper.readValue`.
-These tell the attacker exactly which libraries and often which versions are in use.
-From there, they can search for known vulnerabilities in those specific versions.
+**Libraries and versions.** Frames from third-party code — like `org.glassfish.jersey.server.ServerRuntime$1.run` or `com.fasterxml.jackson.databind.ObjectMapper.readValue` — reveal which libraries are in use.
+An attacker can look up known vulnerabilities for those specific versions.

-**Logic flaws.** A `NullPointerException` at `SensorRoom.removeRoom:30` tells the attacker that a specific code path has a null dereference bug.
-They can then craft requests to hit that branch on purpose — either to crash the service repeatedly or to look for deeper issues.
+**Logic bugs.** Something like `NullPointerException` at `SensorRoom.removeRoom:30` tells the attacker there is a null dereference at that line.
+They can craft requests to hit it deliberately, either to crash the service or probe for something deeper.

-**Server configuration.** Stack traces sometimes include file system paths, OS usernames, or container details.
-None of this is something an API consumer needs, and all of it helps an attacker narrow down the attack surface.
+**Server details.** Stack traces can include file paths, OS usernames, or container config.
+None of that is useful to a normal API user, but it all helps an attacker.

-This project prevents all of this with `exception/GlobalExceptionHandler.java`.
-It implements `ExceptionMapper<Throwable>` as a catch-all. `WebApplicationException` subtypes (400, 404, 405, 406, 415) pass through with their normal status codes.
-Everything else gets logged server-side with `java.util.logging` and the client receives a generic 500 with the message "An unexpected server-side error has occurred.
+In this project, `exception/GlobalExceptionHandler.java` stops all of this.
+It implements `ExceptionMapper<Throwable>` as the catch-all.
+Known `WebApplicationException` types (400, 404, 405, 406, 415) keep their status code.
+Everything else gets logged with `java.util.logging` and the client just sees a 500 with "An unexpected server-side error has occurred.
 The incident has been logged for investigation."
-No package names, no library versions, no line numbers — nothing internal leaves the server.
+No class names, no versions, no line numbers leave the server.

+#### 5.3 — API Request & Response Logging Filters

+**Question.** Why is it advantageous to use JAX-RS filters for cross-cutting concerns like logging, rather than manually inserting `Logger.info()` statements inside every single resource method?

+The main reason is that logging is not part of the business logic — it is a cross-cutting concern that applies to every request regardless of which endpoint handles it.
+Putting `Logger.info()` calls inside every resource method means duplicating the same logging code across `SensorRoom`, `SensorResource`, `SensorReadingResource`, and `DiscoveryResource`.
+If I wanted to change the log format or add a new field, I would have to update every single method.

+With a JAX-RS filter, the logging lives in one place. `filter/RequestResponseLoggingFilter.java` implements both `ContainerRequestFilter` and `ContainerResponseFilter` and is annotated with `@Provider`, so Jersey automatically applies it to every request.
+The request filter logs the HTTP method and URI (`[INCOMING] GET http://...`), and the response filter logs the method, URI, and status code (`[OUTGOING] GET http://... -> 200`).
+Adding a new endpoint does not require touching the logging code — the filter picks it up automatically.

+This also keeps the resource classes focused. `SensorRoom.listAllRooms()` just handles rooms — it does not know or care about logging.
+That separation makes both the resource and the filter easier to read, test, and change independently.
+If I later wanted to add timing information or request IDs to the logs, I would change one filter class instead of editing every method in the project.